Micro-Tasking – Extra Cash via the Internet

 Shopping areas, restaurants, colleges, libraries, and even governments strive to make internet connectivity available to the public.
 Along with connectivity, these entities also tend to provide space for people and their access devices.
-Some libraries even operate complete internet cafes.
 Once connectivity and working space are established, the possibilities for their use are unlimited to someone with suitable (yet inexpensive) equipment, imagination, and energy.

-This posting summarizes my 6500-word article on one use of internet connectivity, micro-tasking.
+This posting summarizes my 5200-word article on one use of internet connectivity, micro-tasking.
 It is a way of bringing extra cash to the unemployed, students, and retirees.
 It is also a way of learning meaningful work habits and entrepreneurial engagement while training for secure life-supporting jobs, a stepping stone on the way to a good career.
-This electronic-format article is available for $0.99.
-(You can download free readers for your computer, laptop, or other device.)
-A well-researched link-filled piece, it shows ways to make money from home or hotspots via the internet by completing paid tasks.
-These opportunities are freely available with no registration nor membership fees.
+(This is an electronic-format article available for $0.99.
+You can download free readers for your computer, laptop, or other device.)

 In the full article, several micro-tasking websites are presented.
-Their application to high-unemployment domains such as rural areas and developing nations is also discussed, as is earning potential and a review of internet access devices.
+Their application to high-unemployment domains such as exist in rural areas and in developing nations is also discussed, as is earning potential and a review of internet access devices.
 Numerous links are provided for further reading.

 Micro-tasks are components of a larger project.
-They are short-duration activities, conducted by numerous people, that add up to a larger result.
+They are small and short-duration activities, conducted by numerous people, that add up to a larger result.
 Such tasks expand on ideas such as day-labor, cargo load boards, and contracted professional effort.
 Taken in the broad sense, micro-tasks do not necessarily require internet access.
 However, the article focuses on those that do.
-Income from such tasks can be sufficient to afford an access device.
-These tasks can then provide extra income within a personal earning endeavor.
-While such tasks do bring in extra cash, they are typically insufficient for providing secure life-supporting employment in the expensive economies of developed nations.
+Income from such tasks can be sufficient to afford an access device and then provide extra income within a personal earning endeavor.
+While such tasks bring in extra cash, they are typically insufficient for providing secure life-supporting employment in the expensive economies of developed nations.
 However, there is that potential in developing nations.

-An advantage of micro-tasks to the worker is the ability to work whenever and wherever the worker likes.
+The advantage to the worker is the ability to work whenever and wherever the worker likes.
 Companies gain a way to manage the expense of their contingent workforce (a 30% reduction in some cases, http://www.crowdsourcing.org/site/lionbridge/en-uslionbridgecomglobal-crowdsourcingdefaulthtm/6987).
-Such an approach to work also yields a means of creating, allocating, and paying for tasks as they arise.
+They also gain a means of creating, allocating, and paying for tasks as they arise.
 There is also the advantage of an immense global workforce.
 Micro-tasking websites make money by charging a fee to the task creator.
-Beware of sites that charge an up-front fee of any kind to the worker.
-NEVER pay to have a job.
-However, in this context, it is legitimate to require the worker to supply their own tools.
+Beware of sites that charge a fee to the worker.
+NEVER pay to have a job, although it is legitimate to require the worker to supply their own tools.
 In micro-tasking, you have to supply, at your sole expense, all equipment, tools, materials, services, work space, and supplies that you may need to perform the services required.
-You also need appropriate skills.
-Do not fall for claims that income can be easily earned by anyone without skills or performance ethic (steady cycle of study-learn-work-produce).
-Even in micro-tasking, there are no 90-day wonders and no effortless paths.

-My personal experience with these tasks is that, yes, money can be made, especially if you are diligent and get through the learning curve.
+My experience with these tasks is that, yes, money can be made, especially if you are diligent.
 However, the tasks can be mindlessly tedious.
 Being so small and short, the tasks easily take on the character of meaningless work, even if one is being paid.
 How much can one earn?
 A mature and experienced adult of my acquaintance reports he does micro-tasking two hours per day, five days per week.
 He earns about $100 per week.
 Over nine months he makes about $4,000.
 From articles I have read on the topic, this is typical.

 Micro-tasking has already been accomplished in developing nations.
 At issue is just what access device is really needed.
 Some believe that a simple mobile phone would do.
 While this is technically feasible for some types of tasks, it is not productive for serious earning in the general case.
 Yet, an expensive device is not necessary.
 A reliable tablet with a good keyboard and mouse would do.
-There is a good chance that this could be accomplished for $100-$150.
-Purchasing a low-end device commonly found in stores would cost about $250.
+There is a good chance that this could be accomplished for $100-$150, as will be shown later in this article.
 If the access and space are available, the income to provide the device can be earned.
-If one accepts the $100/per-week figure and puts 50% aside per week to pay for a device, then it would take five weeks to accumulate sufficient funds.
-For a beginner, six weeks is likely more realistic.
+If one accepts the $100/per-week figure and puts 50% aside per week to pay for a device, then it would take three weeks to accumulate sufficient funds.
+For a beginner, four weeks is likely more realistic.

-Many micro-tasking and work-at-home sites are scams.
+Many micro-tasking sites are scams.
 But, there are a few that are legitimate.
-Such tasks do require a minimum level of skill but usually not a college degree.
+Such tasks do require a minimum education but usually not a college degree.
 Some require pre-training.
 Sometimes that training is offered as another task.
-Other times, it is part of a no-cost registration process.
+Other times, it is part of a registration process.

 A Source of Extra Cash and an Early Start on Career Development